Substandard and Falsified Medicines (WHO)

 World Health Organization (WHO)

-All countries will be supported to use the Global Surveillance and Monitoring System (GSMS).
-So far the following countries have been prioritised for the quality surveys: Sierra Leone, Ghana, Nigeria, Uganda, Burkina Faso, Tanzania, Malawi, Bangladesh.
+Countries will be supported to use the Global Surveillance and Monitoring System (GSMS).
+The following countries have been prioritised for targeted support: Sierra Leone, Ghana, Nigeria, Uganda, Burkina Faso, Tanzania, Malawi, Bangladesh, South Africa, Niger, Laos PDR, Congo Brazzaville, Senegal, Zimbabwe, Zambia, Kenya, The Gambia, Pakistan, Indonesia, Sri Lanka.

 Objectives